 What is a Product Item

 A Product Item is usually a BOM made up of several parts most often including a Printed Circuit Board Assembly (PCBA).
-Sometimes they will also require packaging, which Product Planner can help you manage and understand the associated costs and lead times.
+Sometimes they will also require packaging, so you will need to manage and understand the associated costs and lead times.

 Product Items are a type of BOM that typically includes: